Let It Snow (EP)

 Let It Snow! is an EP by Canadian artist Michael Bublé, released in the United States on November 25, 2003.
 It was later re-released in the United States on October 8, 2007, and in the United Kingdom on October 16, 2007.
-The EP was made available as a digital download and CD in the United States, however, the CD release in the UK was exclusive to HMV stores.
-The EP includes five, new unreleased tracks.
+The EP was available in the US as a digital download and on CD, but the CD release in the UK was exclusive to HMV stores.
+The EP includes five new, previously unreleased tracks.

 The EP was later reissued as a bonus CD with the deluxe edition of Bublé's self-titled debut album.
-Some of the songs on the EP were later re-recorded for inclusion on Bublé's fifth studio album, Christmas (2011).
-The track "Grown Up Christmas List" was serviced to radio in promotion of the EP.
-A re-release of the original 2003 album went on sale in 2007, and a live version of "Let It Snow!" was added.
+Some of the songs on the EP were re-recorded for inclusion on Bublé's fifth studio album, Christmas (2011).
+The track "Grown-Up Christmas List" was serviced to radio in promotion of the EP.
+The 2007 re-release includes a live version of "Let It Snow!
+Let It Snow!
+Let It Snow!".

 The EP has sold 1,032,000 copies as of December 2012.